5 Ways to Cure Diaper Rash Naturally

 The cause behind your baby's rash may be due to an allergy problem.
 Many babies are allergic to certain brands of diapers, as well as various chemicals found in detergents and baby wipes.
 If you think this might be the case, try changing brands on the products you use.

 If you are using cloth diapers and your baby is having a rash, it may possibly be due to build up in the diaper.
-Try stripping the diaper, per the instructions of the brand of cloth you use, and changing up your washing habits.
+Try stripping the diaper, per the instructions of the brand of cloth you use, and changing up your washing routine.
 Sometimes it's as simple as using too much, or not enough, laundry detergent on cloth diapers.

 Special Note for Cloth Diaper Users